 - Used for: Plastic lids, baby bottles, wires, car parts…

 Plastic codes #7-19 are used for miscellaneous plastics, including Polycarbonate (PC) and Polylactide containers.
 While some of these plastics may be food-safe, the problem is that you can’t be sure what’s in the plastic.
 Many of them might contain BPA or other harmful chemicals and it’s likely that they could leach into your food or water.

 Food Safe Buckets for Storing Food

 Buckets are an excellent way to store large quantities of food.
 Just be warned that not all buckets are food-grade quality – even if they are made from #2 HDPE plastic.

 The issue is that some manufacturers use “mold release agents” to help get the mold off the buckets.
 These chemicals can remain on the buckets, causing them to leach into your food.
 Food-grade buckets will use mold-release agents, which are also food safe, or compressed air to blow the bucket off the mold.

 Where to Get Food-Grade Buckets

 When buying buckets for food storage, ensure they specifically say they are food-grade.
 You’ll also want to make sure any lids you get are also food-grade.
 Look for the Food Safe symbol or it might be marked as USDA, FDA, or NSF approved.

 It’s often possible to get free buckets from local retailers, especially bakeries (see these tips on where to get free prepping supplies).
 Make sure you know with 100% certainty what was in the bucket.
-You don’t ever want to store food in buckets which may have contained cleaning supplies, motor oil, or other chemicals.
+You don’t ever want to store food in buckets that may have contained cleaning supplies, motor oil, or other chemicals.